vadymurupa/Euler_test/README.md

 # Euler_test
-This will be completed euler tasks ( probaly all )
+This will be completed euler tasks in different paradigms ( probaly all )